 Table 15.18-2.
-Development Standards in the Residential Zones Standard RSF RMF Minimum street frontage The minimum frontage width requirements shall also apply to the full length of a flag lot "pole", as defined under Flag Lot in section 15.12.020.
-Where townhomes are 50 feet 35 feet on cul-de-sac street 25 feet for townhomes 50 feet 35 feet on a cul-de-sac street 25 feet for townhomes proposed on the "flag" portion of a flag lot, not adjacent to a street, the 50-foot width requirement shall apply to the "pole".
+Development Standards in the Residential Zones Standard RSF RMF Minimum street frontage When a flag lot is proposed, as defined under Flag Lot in section 15.12.020, the minimum frontage width shall be 30 feet, and shall 50 feet 35 feet on cul-de-sac street 25 feet for townhomes 50 feet 35 feet on a cul-de-sac street 25 feet for townhomes apply to the full length of the flag lot "pole". lot pole .